 5 minute read

 Hey gang, just got back from SHOT Show 2020 in Las Vegas, Nevada and wanted to let you know about some of the new guns and gear that I found while I was there.
-Be sure to check out the video above as well as the article and pics below.

 My first day started in the Springfield Armory booth, and I made a beeline for all the new products.
 The first one that I grabbed was the new SAINT Edge PDW, an amazing little 5.5″-barreled 5.56mm pistol with an overall length of just 18.75″ with its Maxim Defense SCW brace fully collapsed.
 This is a lot of performance in a micro-sized package.
 The PDW is slated for a Spring 2020 release.